 Adding some graphics and decals can really make your motorhome stand out from the crowd.

-What better way to get your kids into van life than buy giving them toy campervans!
-And what about motorhome colouring books for those long road trips?
+What better way to get your kids into van life than buy giving them toy campervans and lego kits!
+And what about a motorhome colouring book for those long road trips?

 Hobo Gav’s son, Isaac, still has this toy motorhome we gave him several years ago…

 And finally in this section, what better way to record your epic road trips?

 Make a note of your itinerary then keep a record of all the places you’ve been, the routes you’ve taken and the amazing drives you’ve done in these lovely notebook-journals.

 The thing is that unless you keep a written record, you won’t remember everything.
 But getting the details of your adventures down on paper means you’ll safeguard your memories and have stories to share with your loved ones long into the future.